Priyankanegi28/Calculator/README.md

 # Advanced Calculator Web Application

 ### **Overview**
 This project is a feature-rich, web-based calculator application created using HTML, CSS, and JavaScript.
-It offers two distinct calculation modes: Standard Calculation for basic arithmetic operations and Date Calculation to compute the difference between two dates.
+It offers four distinct calculation modes: Standard Calculation for basic arithmetic operations, Date Calculation to compute the difference between two dates , Scientific Calculator for Advanced functions (sin, cos, tan, log, ln, powers, roots) and last Unit Calculator for Convert between different measurement units.
 The calculator is designed with a clean and responsive user interface for ease of use.

 ## Features